Sujal-Rajbhandari/AI_Agent_Graph/README.md

 <h1 align = "center">Agentic AI for auto generate graphs</h1>

-This application uses Groq AI to generate graph based on client's prompt.
+This application uses Gemini AI to generate graph based on client's prompt.
 The application is able to take both dataframe and database and generate visualizations. <br>

 <h2>Features</h2>
 <ul>